Newland-A/amy-newland-coding-challenge/README.md

 	`ruby ./wordsequencefinder.rb text(s)_file.rb `

 ## Docker
 	The extra credit Docker requirement was achieved by providing a Dockerfile that can be used for building a Docker image and running the app within a Docker container.
+I have included the two example texts 'moby-dick.txt and brothers-karamazov.txt under test_texts folder.
+Before running the following commands if there is other text you wish to run please add them to the test_texts folder.
+The text should be added before the image is built.

 	** Make sure Docker is running locally
 	* Build image using: